mattlourenco27/diligent-garbanzo/README.md

 Diligent Garbanzo is a standard-compliant SVG renderer.
 By the nature of the SVG format, Diligent Garbanzo generates geometry at an infinite resolution.

 > This project is still in progress.
-Features like texture rendering are not yet ready.
+Features like miter rendering are not yet ready.

 ## Usage